 - Fragrance free or naturally scented (I also hate when companies simply say “fragrance” which could mean anything)

-Additional criteria for green beauty and body care products
+Additional criteria for beauty & body care products

 - Certification: THIS IS A BIGGIE – is a product labeled as organic?
 If so, it must be certified.
 If a product is not officially certified, and yet the packaging makes organic claims, it’ll lose big points with me.
 I like some non-certified products.
 What I don’t like are products that claim to be organic when they’ve got nothing backing that claim up.